ZPGuiGroupWhu/SUDE-pkg/README.md

 ### [2026-05-18] SUDE v0.2.1 Released

-We have updated both the implementations of **SUDE** with substantial performance optimizations while preserving the original embedding behavior and accuracy.
+We have updated the implementations of **SUDE** with substantial performance optimizations while preserving the original embedding behavior and accuracy.

 The new implementation now supports **Numba acceleration** for several computational bottlenecks, including: